ajimenezrosa/node-scrape-to-drive/README.md

 [this article](http://goo.gl/eePiB6) for information about setting up a service account and giving it access to your spreadsheet.

-  * Replace the OAuth email
+  * Replace the OAuth email (in config file)
-  * Create the PEM file and place it in this directory
+  * Create the PEM file and place it in this directory (verify path/name in config)
-  * Use spreadsheetName and worksheetName for your spreadsheet
+  * Update `spreadsheetName` and `worksheetName` to match your spreadsheet
-  * When running the script with node, it will output worksheetId and spreadsheetId values
+  * When the script runs, it will output `worksheetId` and `spreadsheetId` values
-  * For better performance, replace the worksheetName and spreadsheetName with the IDs
+  * For better performance, replace the sheet names with the given IDs

 ### Running the script